helpDeskTicket/helpDeskTicket_frontend/README.md

 - Help Desk  allows for quick and safe signup/login so that you can create and manage those tickets

+- To access the platform, use help-desk-ticket-frontend.vercel.app.
+Currently, this site is deployed on a free-tier on Vercel for front end and Render for backend.

 # Getting Started with Frontend